 - Zarah Weiss: Using Measures of Linguistic Complexity to Assess German L2 Proficiency in Learner Corpora under Consideration of Task-Effects.
-In: Kolloquium Korpuslinguistik und Phonetik, Humboldt Universität zu Berlin.
+At: Kolloquium Korpuslinguistik und Phonetik, Humboldt Universität zu Berlin.
 Invited Talk.
 Berlin, Germany, June 2017.
 [Slides]

 - Zarah Weiss, Detmar Meurers, Anke Lüdeling, Uwe Springmann, Brian MacWhinney and John Kowalski: A Digital Infrastructure to Study Latin and Historical German.
-In: 39.
+At: 39.
 Jahrestagung der Deutschen Gesellschaft für Sprachwissenschaft.
 Poster.
 Saarbrücken, Germany, March 2017.

 - Zarah Weiss and Gohar Schnelle: Annotation of an Early New High German Corpus: The LangBank Pipeline.
-In: 39.
+At: 39.
 Jahrestagung der Deutschen Gesellschaft für Sprachwissenschaft, AG 4: Encoding language and linguistic information in historical corpora.
 Workshop Talk.
 Saarbrücken, Germany, March 2017.
 [Abstract] [Slides]

 Unpublished Resources & Theses